-Cherry’s nod is for his animated short film “Hair Love,” one of five nominees in the animated short film category.
+Alumnus Matthew A. Cherry, a former NFL wide receiver who has gone on to a career in film, won an Oscar Sunday for his animated short film “Hair Love.”
 It tells the heartfelt story of an African-American father learning to do his daughter’s hair for the first time.

 Following his time at UA, Cherry played three seasons in the NFL – Jacksonville Jaguars (2004), Cincinnati Bengals (2005) and Carolina Panthers (2006).
 He retired from the Baltimore Ravens in 2007.

 After football, Cherry put his studies at UA to use by embarking on a career behind the camera — writing, directing and producing.
 His early credits included music videos and he has gone on to work on a variety of projects, including the film “BlacKkKlansman” as well as the television shows “Black-ish,” “The Last O.G.” and “Whiskey Cavalier.”

 His career path, and success with “Hair Love,” do not surprise Dr. Phil Hoffman, who saw Cherry’s promise as a director in the studio production class he taught while general manager of Z-TV here on campus.
 Hoffman is now executive director of PBS’s WUCF-TV and FM, based at the University of Central Florida.

 “A director in live television has 20 monitors and has to see everything,” noted Hoffman in a recent telephone interview.
 “A director has to put himself in the action so he knows what will happen next.
 Matt was able to see everything all at once and generally predict what was going to happen next.
 It’s not unlike running down the field as a wide receiver, seeing everything that’s going on and knowing where you need to be.

 “I remember telling him after class one day that he had a facility for this and if he wanted to be a director, he could do it,” Hoffman continued.
 “You’re doing it here, and you could succeed in a career doing it.”